Sunday, August 25, 2019

 * The Tampa Bay Buccaneers played 22 seasons in Tampa Stadium, 1976 to 1997, before moving into Raymond James Stadium, which has now lasted that long.

 * The Cincinnati Bengals played 30 seasons in Riverfront Stadium, 1970 to 1999, before moving into Paul Brown Stadium.
+(UPDATE: Now named Paycor Stadium.
+Team owner Mike Brown took his own father's name, the name of the team's founder, off the stadium.)

 * The Kingdome lasted 25 seasons, 1976 to 2000, before the Seattle Seahawks left it, temporarily groundsharing with the University of Washington, before a new stadium, now named CenturyLink Field, opened on the same site.
+(UPDATE: Now named Lumen Field.)

 * The Pittsburgh Steelers' Three Rivers Stadium lasted 31 seasons, 1970 to 2000, before being replaced by Heinz Field.
+(UPDATE: Now named Acrisure Field.)

-* The New England Patriots' Foxboro Stadium lasted 31 seasons, 1971 to 2001, before being replaced by Gillette Stadium, after threats by one owner, James Orthwein, to move the team to St. Louis or Baltimore, and by the next owner, current owner Bob Kraft, to move them to Hartford.
+* The New England Patriots' Foxboro Stadium lasted 31 seasons, 1971 to 2001, before being replaced by Gillette Stadium, after threats by one owner, James Orthwein, to move the team to St. Louis or Baltimore; and by the next owner, current owner Bob Kraft, to move them to Hartford.
 The State of Connecticut thought they had a deal with Kraft, until the Commonwealth of Massachusetts gave him a better deal.

 * The Detroit Lions' Silverdome lasted 27 seasons, 1975 to 2001, before being replaced by Ford Field.